All Episodes

 Neither granted anybody a free pass.

-All they did was focus our enforcement resources, which are necessarily limited on the highest priorities.
+All they did was focus our enforcement resources, which are necessarily limited, on the highest priorities.

 Convicted criminals, recent border crossers, and threats to our national security.

-And during election years, politicians tend to use the immigration issue to scare people with words like amnesty and hopes that I will whip up votes.
+This is an election year, and during election years, politicians tend to use the immigration issue to scare people with words like amnesty and hopes that it will whip up votes.

-Keep in mind the millions of us, myself included, go back generations in this country.
+Keep in mind that millions of us, myself included, go back generations in this country with ancestors who put in the painstaking effort to become citizens.

 And we don't like the notion that anyone might get a free pass to American citizenship.